nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * `Assign Wedding`: This creates a `Wedding` if it does not exist in WedLinker before assigning the `Person` to the `Wedding`.
 * `Delete Wedding`: This unassigns all `Person` from the `Wedding` before deleting it.

 The force functionality can be used with the above functions by including f/ at the end of the command.
+Additional inputs following the f/ is extraneous and would be discarded.

 Example usage: delete-tag t/Tag1 f/